Recently searched

 LoRaWAN

 LoRaWAN (Long Range Wide Area Network) provides two-way secure connections across very large networks.
-This networking protocol connects battery-operated wireless devices to the internet in regional, national, or even global networks.
-It meets IoT requirements such as bi-directional communication, end-to-end security, mobility and localisation services.
-LoRaWAN transmission speeds range from 0.3 kbps to 50 kbps.
+This networking protocol connects battery-operated wireless devices to regional, national, or global networks.
+Bi-directional communication, security from end-to-end, mobility, and localisation services are all provided.
+Transmission speeds of LoRaWAN range from 0.3 kbps to 50 kbps.

 Sigfox